 You can follow the hashtag for every event your team attends, actively engaging with attendees who use that hashtag and ask them to stop by your booth for a conversation, or introduce them to your teammates who are in attendance.

 You could also use the event hashtag plus other MQL characteristics like job titles or locations to discover people who attended the event.
-With a solution that brings these contacts into your marketing automation system, you can create a target list of people for your sales team to follow up with personally.
-If you provide your sales team with a link to the tweet from the event, sales reps can personalize the outreach and engage with the prospects on Twitter directly.
-This adds a new level of authenticity to the sales process and increases the likelihood of conversion.
+To learn more about how to reach your target audience based on the events they attend, check out this blog post.
+With a social lead generation solution that brings these contacts into your marketing automation system, you can create a target list of people for your sales team to follow up with personally.

-To see how you can discover, engage and qualify leads through social media, start a free trial of Socedo today.
+To see how you can use social media to discover, engage and nurture new leads, start a free trial of Socedo today.